Frequently Asked Questions

 What's the best way to harvest microgreens?

 Use clean, sharp scissors or a knife.
-Cut stems just above the growing medium, leaving roots behind.
+Cut stems just above the growing medium, leaving the roots behind.
 Harvest in the morning after watering for maximum crispness.
-For cleanest harvest, bottom-water only (never top-water) during the growth phase to keep foliage clean.
+For the cleanest harvest, bottom-water only (never top-water) during the growth phase to keep foliage clean.

 Yield & Planning